djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

-## Easy-to-Understand Data Structures & Algorithms
+## Intro to Data Structures & Algorithms

 Data structures and algorithms are key parts of computer science.
 They help us keep track of and work with data.
 A data structure is how we save data on a computer, while an algorithm is a set of steps to solve a problem or do a task.
 Let's go over some basic ideas about data structures and algorithms, why they're important, and how we use them.